-Nikon D500 versus Nikon D7200
+Nikon D500 vs D7200

-The Nikon D500 and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and March 2015.
+The Nikon D500 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D7200 provides 24 MP.
+The D500 has a resolution of 20.7 megapixels, whereas the D7200 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (14 percent) than the Nikon D500.
 Moreover, the D7200 is markedly lighter (11 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.